airspace-link-inc/esri-react-typescript-demo/Readme.md

 # Esri React/TypeScript Demo

-This application is a basic React/TypeScript starter app for Esri based applications.
-It uses many of the modules and conventions found in our production applications.
+This application is a basic React/TypeScript starter app for Esri based applications

 ## Technologies Demonstrated